Itz-Agasta/context0/API/README.md

 # Context0 API

 A semantic memory API service powered by vector embeddings and blockchain storage.
-Context0 provides memory management with AI-powered vector search (EizenDB), persistent storage on Arweave, Redis caching, and user/subscription management for Context0 project.
+Context0 provides memory management with AI-powered vector search (EizenDB), persistent storage on Arweave, Redis caching, and user/subscription management for the Context0 project.

 ## Overview